QuickBooks Time: Complete Review for 2024

 Everhour’s primary strength lies in its excellent time-tracking features and dedicated focus on reports centered around time data.
 Yet it also has a wide variety of integrations with industry-leading software in categories from project management to accounting.

-Currently, Everhour offers time tracking integration for ClickUp, Asana, Jira, Trello, and Basecamp.
+Currently, Everhour offers time-tracking integration for ClickUp, Asana, Jira, Trello, and Basecamp.
 What’s more, due to the browser extension functionality of Everhour, you can easily sync data and make the most of the time-tracking features of whatever app you’re using.
 You can power up your Jira work experience, Asana project management or GitLab time tracking!
 It’s also among the top GitHub time tracking tools which can be incredibly useful for developers’ teams.

 Everhour: Project Management Features